|St. John's University||Online MLIS: Management||✓|

 Careers in Library Management and Administration

 Job qualifications for a library manager vary depending on the type of organization seeking to hire a manager and the specific responsibilities.
-Chances of success improve by considering a specialization option for a Master’s degree.
-A second concentration boosts a student’s qualifications for the job market entry.
-Additional studies for career preparation can be in the area of administration and management or many others such as science, music and law librarianship.
+Chances of success improve by considering a specialization option for a Masters degree.
+A second concentration, or additional advanced degree, boosts a student’s qualifications for the job market entry.
+Supplementary studies for career preparation can be in the area of administration and management or many others such as science, music, health, and law librarianship.
+Even those who do not plan to begin their library and information career in a supervisory role can gain valuable knowledge and skills through a library management program.

 Even those with specialization in a completed degree program will need work experience to build up to the level of manager.
 Aspiring library managers need jobs that develop decision-making, administrative, management, and supervisory skills that complement their library science knowledge.
 Internships and fellowships done during or after graduate school provide some relevant experience.
 The ALA lists possible non-managerial positions that include librarians, library technicians, and assistant librarians.
 These jobs help gain industry knowledge and help people become comfortable with the daily functions and activities of a library.
 Depending on the position and level of education, some states require licensure of public library staff.
 The process varies from state to state.
 It could entail the completion of an application or passing an exam.

-Professional library association members allow connecting with others in the field as they tap into resources for continuing education.
+Professional library association members benefit from connecting with others in the field as they tap into resources for continuing education.
 Attending meetings and library seminars sponsored by groups like the Special Library Association or ALA provides opportunities to network with others at various stages of their career.
 These groups keep members informed of broad issues that affect libraries.
-Advanced education and four to ten years of experience along with computer, organizational, and budgeting skills are necessary to obtain a library management job that pays about $57,000 per year.
+Advanced education and four to ten years of experience along with computer, organizational, and budgeting skills are necessary to obtain a library management job that pays on average $60,820 per year.